 There are many other slides throughout the park, so give your family plenty of time to explore.
 Just be sure to touch your TapuTapu™ to the screen when you find one you like.
 Don’t miss Maku Puihi raft ride or the Honu raft ride, where you spin around with others in a large raft as you ride the waves and enjoy the drops on the slide.
 Our kids also liked the Ohyah and the Ohno drop slides (waits were a bit shorter) as well and these are good for elementary age and above.

-Best attractions at Volcano Bay everyone can enjoy
+Best attractions at Volcano Bay for all ages

 While waiting for your turn in line, be sure to make the most of the rest of the park.
 Our kids loved TeAwa the Fearless River with fast moving currents instead of the slower Kopiko Wai winding river, which is all about relaxation.
 They also loved playing at the foot of the volcano at Waturi Beach, a giant lagoon that offers swimming for all ages.
 When the bell rings out, that’s when the waves come, and the excitement begins.
 My kids spent hours just hanging out on the beach.